froala/django-froala-editor/README.rst

 License
 ===============

 This package is available under BSD License.
+However, in order to use Froala WYSIWYG HTML Editor plugin you should purchase a license for it.

-See https://froala.com/wysiwyg-editor/v2.0/pricing for licensing the Froala Editor.
+See https://froala.com/wysiwyg-editor/pricing for licensing the Froala Editor.